syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

 - syntho-backend
   - Version: latest
   - The Syntho Backend is responsible for user management and workspace management.
+- syntho-ray
+  - Version: latest
+  - Has the latest Ray version installed that is compatible with the Syntho Application.

 ## Deployment using Helm